1. Introduction to the collaborative professional learning bursary

 7. Additional requirements

-In addition to a digital asset, bursary recipients must submit the following before July 2025:
+In addition to a digital asset, bursary recipients must submit the following before 6pm on Friday 15 May 2026:

 - a short written reflection on your experience and the impact of the professional learning activities,